David Cassidy, pop culture idol of the 1970s, died Tuesday, November 21, 2017, at a Fort Lauderdale, Florida, area hospital. He was 67.

 I’m not going to vanish or disappear forever.
 I’ll be able to communicate much more through my website and my Facebook page.
 As you can imagine this has been truthfully THE MOST DIFFICULT DECISION I HAVE EVER MADE IN MY ENTIRE LIFE.
 I’m eternally grateful to each and every single one of you.
 I’m going to play live, everywhere around North America, through 2017.
 I hope you will find a way to come and be part of my celebration!

+Perhaps he used dementia as a way to hide the problems with drinking because of his family history.
 Cassidy watched his grandfather battle memory loss and saw his mother “disappear” into dementia until she died at age 89.
-He tells PEOPLE of his diagnosis: “I was in denial, but a part of me always knew this was coming.”
+He told PEOPLE of his supposed diagnosis: “I was in denial, but a part of me always knew this was coming.”

 Cassidy remembers his mom’s battle with memory loss, “In the end, the only way I knew she recognized me is with one single tear that would drop from her eye every time I walked into the room. … I feared I would end up that way.”